 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 When they were discovered working in their coveralls by the base’s officers, the soldiers were reprimanded for not wearing dress uniforms while working.
 The decision was made by Major Ernest Miller to continue wearing coveralls in their barracks area to do their work but if the soldiers left the battalion’s area, they were expected to wear dress uniforms, including going to the PX.

-During the Battles of Luzon and Bataan, B Company, 192nd Tank Battalion, had one-second lieutenant taken prisoner, another Killed in Action, and a third sent to Australia.
-Being that the 194th had lost a great number of tanks and could spare a platoon commander, Harry was reassigned to B Company as a tank platoon commander.
+At some point, Harry was assigned to Tank Group Headquarters, but it is not known what his duties were.
+During the Battles of Luzon and Bataan, B Company, 192nd Tank Battalion, had a second lieutenant taken prisoner, another Killed in Action, and a third evacuated to Australia because of his injuries, so Harry was reassigned to B Company as a tank platoon commander.

 After the attack, the tankers found Pvt.
 Richard Graff and Pvt.
 Clemath Peppers dead.
 Pvt.
 Francis McGuire was wounded and Pvt.
 Charles Heuel was severely wounded with his leg partially blown off.
 The tankers attempted to put him in a jeep, but his leg kept flopping and got in the way.
 To get him into the jeep, his leg was cut off by T/4 Frank Goldstein but Heuel died from his wounds.